 I will conclude my report with a summary of my findings, and suggestions on how this state of affairs may be improved with the view of forwarding my concerns to relevant stakeholders.

 1.1 Area of Practice

-At the time of writing, September 29, 2018, Tropical Storm kirk, the 11th named storm of the Atlantic Hurricane season, caused the Hurricane Centre to issue hurricane warnings and watches for the windward island on Wednesday and Thursday (Nhc.noaa.gov 2018).
+At the time of writing, September 29, 2018, Tropical Storm kirk, the 11th named storm of the Atlantic Hurricane season, prompted the Hurricane Centre to issue hurricane warnings and watches for the windward islands on Wednesday and Thursday (Nhc.noaa.gov 2018).
 Kirk caused major flooding in Barbados (Telesurtv.net.
 2018).
 Meanwhile, on Friday, September 28th, two earthquakes were felt in several Caribbean islands.
 According to (Dominicanewsonline.com.
 2018), the UWI Seismic Research Centre, announced that a magnitude 5.6 and a 4.2 were felt 8:32 and 9:32, an hour apart, even as Tropical Storm Kirk was passing over the lesser Antilles into the Caribbean sea.

 For the purposes of this End-of-module submission, My Area of practice (AoP) is Disaster Management.
 (Ifrc.org 2018) defines disaster management as the practice of a designating an organisation to prepare, respond and recover from disasters, while managing the resources, and other humanitarian responses to carry out that mandate.

 1.1.2.
 Situation of interest